ADSteele916/adsteele916.github.io/content/reading/index.md

 I'm currently reading:

 * *The Nature of Middle-Earth*, by J.R.R.
 Tolkien, edited by Carl F. Hostetter
-* *The War for Gaul*, by Julius Caesar, translated by James O'Donnell
+* *Why Nations Fail*, by Daron Acemoglu and James A. Robinson
 * *My Life*, by Bill Clinton